 As a competitive gymnast and cheerleader in her younger years, Stephanie has always been an active and healthy individual.
-While growing up on a diet filled with home cooked meals and fresh fruits and vegetables, it was until adulthood that Stephanie’s outlook on food shifted.
+However, while growing up on a diet filled with home-cooked meals and fresh fruits and vegetables, it wasn’t until adulthood that Stephanie’s outlook on food shifted.

 Following the Whole30, Stephanie not only had clearer skin, but she finally felt as though she could manage her OCD — so paleo stuck.
-She adopted what she calls the “paleo-ish” lifestyle, where 90% of the time she follows paleo, but she has the flexibility to eat non-paleo when she feels it’s worth it.
+She adopted what she calls the “paleo-ish” lifestyle, where 90% of the time, she follows paleo, but Stephanie has the flexibility to eat non-paleo when she feels it’s worth it.
 Since paleo doesn’t focus on counting macros, Stephanie finds it much more manageable than low-carb or keto.

 For Stephanie, paleo is a sustainable style of eating that helps her to understand how to eat intuitively while allowing her to keep a healthy mind.
 She started her Instagram account as a method of accountability during her first Whole30 and has continued to use it as a platform to inspire others and share her recipes.